-H. 3260 drastically expands the time period of the statute of limitations by tolling the date that an action accrues until such date as a declarant (builder) relinquishes control of the condominium through its organization of unit owners (the "Declarant Control Termination Date").
-While we can debate whether such a tolling period is a consideration in matters where there are alleged defects in the design, planning, construction or general administration of a common area improvement, such tolling should not apply to claims that are specific to an individual unit and within the control of an individual unit owner.
-The proposed legislation makes no distinction between a unit specific claim and a common area claim.
+H. 4605 drastically expands the time period of the statute of limitations by tolling the date that an action accrues until such date as a declarant (builder) relinquishes control of the condominium through its organization of unit owners (the "Declarant Control Termination Date").

 More importantly, the proposed legislation would significantly alter the scope of the statute of repose.
 The statute of repose was first enacted in Massachusetts in 1968 (G.L. c.
 260, §2), when the Legislature placed an absolute outer limit on the duration of liability for construction defect claims.
 The statute of repose currently provides that a claim must be made within six (6) years of the earlier of: (1) the opening of the improvement to use; or (2) substantial completion of the improvement and taking the taking of possession for occupancy by the owner.
 This absolute outer limit was specifically intended to protect builders and other professionals involved in construction from possible liability throughout their professional lives and into retirement.
-Since 1968, and despite constitutional challenges, the Supreme Judicial Court has consistently recognized a substantial public purpose in the statue of repose and has upheld its plain terms.
+Since 1968, and despite constitutional challenges, the Supreme Judicial Court has consistently recognized a substantial public purpose in the statute of repose and has upheld its plain terms.

-H. 3260 would gut the absolute outer limit of the statute of repose.
-Similar to the criticisms above, the proposed legislation would significantly extend the outside date of six (6) years based upon circumstances and events that may have no connection to an alleged defect.
+H. 4605 would gut the absolute outer limit of the statute of repose.
+The proposed legislation would significantly extend the outside date of six (6) years based upon circumstances and events that may have no connection to an alleged defect.
 These events not only include the Declarant Control Termination Date, but substantial completion of all phases of a condominium or the expiration of phasing rights within a condominium.
-None of these phasing milestones have any significance to a defect within an individual unit and within the control of an individual unit owner.
+These phasing milestones might not have any significance to the completion and/or use of a common area improvement.